 Reliable Business Practices

-When international financial institutions (IFIs) provide project funding, they require that bidding, procurement, and project delivery follow specified guidelines.
-This means that IFI-funded projects present lower risks to British Columbia companies entering and expanding in markets in developing countries:
+.
+This means that IFI-funded projects present lower risks to British Columbian companies entering and expanding in markets in developing countries.

 Small- and medium-sized businesses in British Columbia can enter or expand their business into a developing country by subcontracting to prime contractors.
 Get information about international development projects and the organizations that specialize in them from the following sources:

 , a global social enterprise, is an excellent source of business information about international development.
 Devex has details about tenders, projects, business advice and news from the World Bank